syre-data/tutorials/intermediate/fireworks/README.md

 #### Using data
 Now that we know we're operating on the correct data, let's actually plot it.
 <details>
-<summary>Thot's API sandwich</summary>
+<summary>Syre's API sandwich</summary>

-Thot uses a "sandwich" model for its API, where Thot is the bread.
-Below you'll see how you start by using Thot to get the data you need from your project.
+Syre uses a "sandwich" model for its API, where Syre is the bread.
+Below you'll see how you start by using Syre to get the data you need from your project.
 You then do whatever analysis you want (the meat).
 Finally, you save any new data back into your project.

 [Learn more](/api#sandwich-model)
 </details>